jaypierce/network_com_soln/readme.txt

 Synopsis:
- - Built two independent inter-communicating processes (A & B) able to exchangedata using two different means of data transfer:
+ - Built two independent inter-communicating processes (A & B) able to exchange data using two different means of data transfer:
    ZeroMQ and Python socket library.

  - Using ZeroMQ, Process A connects with B and sends contents of the